First Post

 Reason 2: Privacy and Security

 I serve this web site with strict Content Security Policy which carefully whitelists only the necessary resources.
 This helps to prevent possible XSS attacks.
-I plan to introduce resource integrity to ensure the resources aren’t modified.
+I plan to introduce Subresource Integrity to ensure the resources aren’t modified.

-I’m not going to add any kind of analytics service to preserve my visitors privacy.
-I plan to anonymize the access logs of the server to perform basic analysis of visitor pattern.
+I’m not going to add any kind of analytics service to preserve my visitors’ privacy.
+I plan to anonymize the access logs of the server to perform basic analysis of visitor patterns.

-As of now, all the website content is static files - HTML and CSS and I plan to keep it that way as long as possible.
-Simple systems are very hard to compromise
+As of now, all the website content consists of static files — HTML and CSS — and I plan to keep it that way as long as possible.
+Simple systems are very hard to compromise.

 Reason 3: Content